Every year, summers tend to appear all of a sudden without much notice about its arrival.

 As the name reveals already – most beginner surfboards are made of foam.
 Matter of fact, performance shortboards, and expensive longboards have the foam core as well – but have a different fiberglass or epoxy coating covering the foam.
 Unlike the hard fiberglass surfboards used by intermediate and advanced surfers, a soft-top surfboard has perfect buoyancy and safe construction.

 Why are beginner surfer surfboards made of soft foam?
 Many beginners are not aware of what the 8feet + watercraft is capable when loose in the surf.

 Which board NOT TO CHOOSE as a beginner surfer?

 Many people starting out surfing are eager to choose a surfboard that’s too small for their skill and knowledge.
-The easiest way to improve your surfing and advance in skill is catching more waves, and the best way doing that is getting a proper surfboard for that.
+The easiest way to improve your surfing and advance in surfing is catching more waves, and the best means doing that is getting a proper surfboard for that.

 - Do not on the surf on really shallow waters – Running onshore will break your board or fins easily.
 Try catching waves on 3ft+ depths.

 - Protect yourself, also check out our Surf Safety article